CALL FOR ABSTRACTS

 - 31 May 2022: Abstract notification of acceptance

-- 20 June 2022: Presenter registration deadline (Early bird deadline)
+- 20 June 2022: Early bird deadline and presenter registration deadline (Extended)

 Abstracts for the Submitted Program will be accepted into the following 20 subspecialties of Ophthalmology: